Siguza/IOHIDeous/docs/index.md

     ```

 -   The `EvGlobals` structure.
-    This is where the actual event queue resides, and this makes up 99% of the shared memory.
-I'll omit the lengthy declaration here, you can view it in [`IOHIDShared.h`](TODO) or see my annotated version in [`data/evg.c`](TODO).
+    This is where the event queue and cursor data reside, and this makes up 99% of the shared memory.
+I'll omit the lengthy declaration here, you can view it in [`IOHIDShared.h`](https://opensource.apple.com/source/IOHIDFamily/IOHIDFamily-1035.1.4/IOHIDSystem/IOKit/hidsystem/IOHIDShared.h.auto.html) or see my annotated version in [`data/evg.c`](../data/evg.c).
 -   Private driver memory.
     As far as I can see, this remains unused and has a size of 0 bytes.

-In `IOHIDSystem`, the extensively used `EvGlobals` address is assigned to an `evg` variable, and although unused, the address of the private driver memory is assigned to an `evs` variable.
+In `IOHIDSystem`, the extensively used `EvGlobals` address is assigned to an `evg` class variable, and (even though unused) the address of the private driver memory is similarly assigned to `evs`.

-To initialise that memory, `IOHIDSystem` offers a `createShmem` function which `IOHIDUserClient` implements as external method 0.
+To initialise that memory, `IOHIDSystem` offers a `createShmem` function which `IOHIDUserClient` implements as external method `0`.
 Like pretty much any IOHIDFamily interface these days, `IOHIDSystem::createShmem` is neatly gated to prevent any concurrent access, and the real implementation resides in `IOHIDSystem::createShmemGated`.
 On Sierra and earlier that function actually allocated the shared memory if necessary, but since High Sierra (or IOHIDFamily version 1035.1.4) that duty has been shifted to `IOHIDSystem::init`.
 Regardless, all code paths eventually end up at `IOHIDSystem::initShmem`, which is responsible for cleaning and initialising the actual data structures.

 And that's where it gets interesting.

 ## The vulnerability

-This is the beginning of `IOHIDSystem::initShmem`, which contains the vulnerability:
+This is the beginning of `IOHIDSystem::initShmem`, containing the vulnerability:

 ```c++
 int  i;